saranyavsr/Data-Science-Competitions/README.md

 The goal of this competition is to develop predictive models that can determine, given a particular medical abstract, which one of 5 classes it belongs to.

 ### Dataset
-* train.dat: 14442 records Training set (class label, followed by a tab separating character and the text of the medical abstract).
+* train.dat: 14442 records.
+Training set (class label, followed by a tab separating character and the text of the medical abstract).
-* test.dat: 14438 records Testing set (text of medical abstracts in lines, no class label provided).
+* test.dat: 14438 records.
+Testing set (text of medical abstracts in lines, no class label provided).
-* format.dat: A sample submission with 14438 entries randomly chosen to be 1 to 5.

 ## Movie-Ratings-Prediction